-- assisting a leading Canadian financial institution negotiate a joint venture related to a digital wallet and mobile payment solution;
+- advising a leading Canadian financial institution in negotiating a joint venture related to a digital wallet and mobile payment solution;

 - assisting a leading digital and print media company negotiate an IT outsourcing agreement;

-- assisting with the negotiation of transition service agreements in relation to Desjardin’s acquisition of the State Farm Canada insurance business;
+- assisting Desjardins in relation to their acquisition of the State Farm Canada insurance business.

-- assisting a leading North American retailer with managing a major data privacy breach incident.
+- assisting a leading North American retailer with managing a major cyber breach incident; and

 Leading Lawyer: Technology